-Abigail knew her dad would somehow make it through the blizzard forecasted for the night, and his visit would make it the best Christmas ever.
-She was counting on him being there since it had been three years when they last saw each other.
+Sarah knew her daddy would somehow make it through the blizzard forecast for the night, and his visit would make it the best Christmas ever.
+She counted on him being there since it had been three years when they last saw each other.

-Abigail turned around.
-She looked back at her ailing five-year-old brother, Jonathan, who laid wrapped in a blanket on the couch near the crackling fireplace.
+Sarah turned around.
+She looked at her ailing five-year-old brother, Jonathan, who lay wrapped in a blanket on the couch near the crackling fireplace.
 Mom, sitting nearby, dabbed his feverish forehead with a damp cloth.

 Is it him?
 Is it Daddy?

-Abigail whipped back around and vigorously wiped the remnants of her breath off the window.
-She peered outside and saw a man open the driver’s side car door and get out.
+Sarah whipped back around and vigorously wiped the remnants of her breath off the window.
+She peered outside and saw a man open the driver’s side door and get out.

 “It’s Daddy.
 Daddy is here!”

-Abigail opened wide the front door as her dad walked inside.
-She jumped into his arms and felt the painful years of his absence melt away by the warmth of his embrace.
-In response to her behavior, her father said: “Daddy is home now.
+As soon as her father walked inside, Sarah jumped into his arms, and she felt the painful years of his absence melt away by the warmth of his embrace.
+Her father responded in love, “Daddy is here now.
 All will be well.”

-Christmas should be a joyful celebration for everyone.
+Christmas should be a joyful time of celebration for everyone.
 However, for some, it can be a depressing ordeal to endure.
 If you are facing an insurmountable situation or struggling with hardship this time of year, may you find solace in the warmth of God’s embrace.
-As he cradles you in his arms, may you hear him whisper in your ear: “Daddy is here, now.
+As He cradles you in His arms, may you hear Him whisper in your ear: “Daddy is here now.
 All will be well.”